percona/pmm-doc/docs/dbaas/get-started.md

 ## Manage allowed component versions

-Administrators can select allowed and default versions of components versions for each cluster.
+Administrators can select allowed and default versions of components for each cluster.

 1. Find the row with the Kubernetes cluster you want to manage.